ECharts-Java/Snapshot-PhantomJS/README.md

 ### SnapshotSettingsBuilder.java

-It constructs an object with the following properties related to metadata of the snapshot.
+It constructs an object with the following properties as the metadata of the snapshot.

 Required:
 - `String fileType`: the fileType of the image.
-Now we support "png" and "jpg".
+Now we support "png", "jpg", and "txt".
+Note that for "txt" file, the image will be stored into the text file as base 64 encoding.
 - `Option option`: must have this field if Chart<?, ?> chart is not specified.
 This is the option object of ECharts.
 - `Chart<?,?> chart`: must have this field if Option option is not specified.
 This is the chart object defined in ECharts-Java.

 Optional:
-- `int delay`: the waiting time (in second) of an image to be fully rendered.
-Since some ECharts have the animation effects, it is suggested to wait for a few seconds before making a snapshot. <b>The default value is 2</b>.
+- `height`: the height of the image - supports "px" or "%".
+Default is "100%".
+- `width`: the width of the image - supports "px" or "%".
+Default is "100%".
 - `double pixelRation`: the pixel ration of an image.
 It is defined [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio#value).

 ### takeSnapshot(SnapshotSettingsBuilder settings)

 This function takes an object related to the settings of snapshot, and returns a base64 string of the image.